orenzylber/IO_Records_Final_Project/README.md

 ### test username: anna@yopmail.com
 ### test password: 123

+#### Render
+The Backend was uploaded to Render: https://io-records-shop-back.onrender.com

+#### Netlify
+The Frontend was uploaded to Netlify: https://iorecords.netlify.app

 ## Backend Table of Contents
 This is the backend component of the Django + Angular project.
 It includes Django models, serializers, views, and URLs for managing artists, genres, albums, carts, orders, and more.